maksimbar/password-manager/README.md

 ## Setting up the client

-To configure client run the following command from the root directory
+To configure the client run the following command from the root directory

 ```console
 cd client && npm install